VoronDesign/VoronUsers/printer_mods/RockNLol/spurs/README.md

 | 4    | M3 T-nut           |
 | 2    | M3 Threaded Insert |

-As all these are in the BOM of a V2.4 or Trident it is higly likely you can do this with leftovers from your printer build.
+As all these are in the BOM of a V2.4 or Trident it is highly likely you can buil this mod with leftovers from your printer.